rahuljha/rahuljha.github.io/_posts/2020-11-22-notes-from-emnlp-2020.markdown

 I’ll just mention (Bommasani and Cardie, 2020) as well, who also recommend caution in picking summarization datasets since they may contain surprising properties not aligned with the problem area they are used for.
 Let’s now look at a generation paper.

 ###	Sparse text generation
 (Martins et al., 2020) introduce an interesting technique for training text generation systems.
 This paper is a bit more mathematical compared to the other papers I’ve described.
-Here’s the problem it targts: when decoding at inference time, deterministic search for the most probable sentence (greedy, beam search) leads to dull and repetitive text, while sampling from the full distribution generates many implausible sentences from the tail of the distribution.
+Here’s the problem it targets: when decoding at inference time, deterministic search for the most probable sentence (greedy, beam search) leads to dull and repetitive text, while sampling from the full distribution generates many implausible sentences from the tail of the distribution.
 Top-k and top-p sampling introduce sparsity at inference time, but the model doesn’t see this sparsity at train time.

 The authors propose replacing the softmax with entmax, which generates sparse probability distributions.
 Like softmax, entmax has an associated loss, which means the sparsity can be learnt during training.
 In addition to the loss, the authors also present three new evaluation metrics for text generation better suited when using sparse distributions (such as the proposed method but also top-k and top-p).
 Their experiments show that the new sampling procedure generates more diverse text and fewer repetitions compared to top-k and top-p sampling procedures previously proposed.